 VIDEO RELAY SERVICE (VRS)

 Video Remote Interpreting (VRI) uses internet video connections to access sign language interpreting services without an interpreter on site.
 Instead of having an interpreter physically present with the deaf and hearing parties, the interpreter is located at a remote location.
+The interpreter is connected to an on-site laptop, camera and microphone through a high-speed internet connection and web conferencing software.
+Acoustic Magic's Voice Tracker II has proven to be the preferred microphone solution for VRI.
+With a range of over 20 feet and a 360 degree field of view, the Voice Tracker II provides excellent coverage so the interpreter doesn't have to strain to catch every word.
+Additionally the Voice Tracker II is relatively portable and is powered via USB by the laptop.
 Video Remote Interpreting can be used in a variety of situations: Staff meetings, Medical (routine appointments, counseling, pediatrics), Employment (interviews, training, staff meetings), Education, Legal (court room, intakes, police, probation, juvenile, attorney-client), Government (federal, state and local), and Social Services.